 Landing a good, hard hit during fighting scenes can be difficult to pull off unless someone is willing to get hurt or you have access to experienced stage fighting actors.
 Staged punches, kicks, and other hits often look to be just that- staged.
-They may appear slow or it might be really obvious that the hit did not connect with the target just right.
+They often appear slow or it might be really obvious that the hit did not connect with the target just right.
 It can easily take a whole day on set to film a fight scene just right, and even then, the hits might not land as hard as you want them to for the scene.
 Don't throw the towel in yet though!
 Today we are going to show you a quick and easy trick to help you get those fight scenes knocked out!
 There's also a free practice footage file that you can download at the end of this article so you can try it out for yourself even if you haven't film a fight yet.

 This is a trick you can use in post-production to sell hits that would otherwise look fake!
 It involves removing certain frames from your footage to produce a harder looking impact.
 I actually learned this trick listening to the director's commentary of Mel Gibson's Braveheart.
 Gibson used this same trick to create harder hitting sword strikes.

 We recently used this trick in the making of our film, The Come Back.
 If you haven't seen it yet, be sure to check it out here!
 There were two scenes where this trick made a big difference in selling a hit.
 First, let's go through the scenes and check out the unedited footage.

 To help you follow along and know who is who when we explain the scenes, here are the two actors which appear in these example clips.